Accelerating Image Generation with Sub-path Linear Approximation Model: Additional Generated Results

 \subsection{Comparsion to LCM with pre-trained DreamShaper.}

-Since LCM has only released one version\footnote{\url{https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7}} of SDv1.5 based model that is distilled from DreamShaper-v7, we train a SLAM on DreamShaper-v7 as well and compare it to LCM, as shown in \cref{fig:dreamshaper1} and \cref{fig:dreamshaper2}.
+Since LCM has only released one version\footnote{\url{https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7}} of SDv1.5 based model that is distilled from DreamShaper-v7, we train a SPLAM on DreamShaper-v7 as well and compare it to LCM, as shown in \cref{fig:dreamshaper1} and \cref{fig:dreamshaper2}.